 In addition to participating in the Dear Poet project with students, teachers can find free poetry lesson plans and curriculum units on Poets.org.
 We also provide a National Poetry Month tip sheet for teachers, including ideas and success stories from past years.
 If you're a teacher with a success story you'd like to share, email us and we may post your story on Poets.org.
 Teachers can also sign up for our monthly Educator Newsletter for new lesson plans and more.

 How can librarians become more involved?

 The Academy of American Poets provides a National Poetry Month tip sheet for librarians, including ideas for book displays, programs and discussions, collection development, outreach, and marketing, as well as success stories from past years.
 If you're a librarian with a success story you'd like to share, email us and we may post your story on Poets.org.

 How can I obtain a copy of the National Poetry Month poster?

-To request copies of posters, use our handy online order form.
+To request copies of posters, use our online order form.
 To view images of all our posters, visit our poster gallery.
 To purchase posters from previous years, visit the Poets Shop.